Complete Guide On How To Create A Mobile App Startup

 Take a decision at the appropriate time when you feel it is necessary to scale your business.

-#2 – No one comes if you just build it.
+#2 – No one comes if you just build a mobile app.

 Nothing could be further from the truth than thinking that your job is done the moment your app is live on the app store.
 Building an app is the easiest thing in your journey to build a business.
 Getting customers to use your app consistently is the toughest part.